Updated Feb 2023

-Since the Brexit referendum in June 2016, 31600 British nationals have been granted German citizenship.
-The vast majority have retained their British citizenship which is possible with all applications accepted up to 31st December 2020.
+Since the Brexit referendum in June 2016, over 40,000 British nationals have been granted German citizenship up to 2021.
+The vast majority have retained their British citizenship which was possible with all applications filed up to 31st December 2020.
+There are now around 75,000 British citizens, who have have obtained German citizenship.
+(In 2021 168,000 Brits were registered as living in Germany) This is quite unprecedented in German/British history and comes as a direct result of the Brexit referendum.

 How can I find out about the requirements to apply for German citizenship?

-Generally, you will need to have been resident in Germany for 6 or 8 years depending on your language ability.
-If you are married to or in a registered partnership with a German citizen then a shorter residence period is required.
+The rules at present are that you will need to have been resident in Germany for 6 or 8 years depending on your language ability.
+The draft legislation is suggesting that the number of years is lowered.
+If you are married to or in a registered partnership with a German citizen then a shorter residence period is required – presently 3 years.

 You can find more information about the residence and other requirements and how to go about applying for citizenship on these BAMF website pages: https://www.bamf.de/EN/Themen/Integration/ZugewanderteTeilnehmende/Einbuergerung/einbuergerung.html